 Why I Love Lego

 Having said all that there are also plenty of reasons I love Lego.
 There is no other toy that my children play with as much.
 I reckon I could take away 80% of what they own and they wouldn’t miss it but they couldn’t live without the Lego.
 When they play with it, they are totally engrossed.
-Apart from the odd argument when they both want the same piece, they play nicely together with it, there aren’t a lot of toys I can say that about.
+Apart from the odd argument when they both want the same piece, they play nicely together with it (without my involvement!), there aren’t a lot of toys I can say that about.

 When I see them playing with Lego, I feel like a good Mummy.
 They are being creative, learning about engineering and gaining the benefits of small world play.
 Before they really got in to it, the TV would go on first thing in the morning (to give me some peace to drink my tea and slowly readjust to the noise levels of my house).
 Now there are lots of days where they’re already too busy playing with Lego to want the TV on.